tomitan100/org.openhab.binding.bom/README.md

 </tr>
 </table>

-The next step is to open the product XML by loading `ftp://ftp.bom.gov.au/anon/gen/fwo/{product-id}.xml` in your browser and locate the weather station of interest.
+The next step is to open the product XML by loading `ftp://ftp.bom.gov.au/anon/gen/fwo/{product-id}.xml` in your browser.
+Replace `{product-id}` with the ID of your state from the table above.
+Locate the weather station of interest.
 Copy the `wmo-id` number and use this as the *Weather station ID*.

 For example: *PERTH METRO* station ID in the file `ftp://ftp.bom.gov.au/anon/gen/fwo/IDW60920.xml` is `94608`.

 Next you will need to provide the precis forecast product ID and city/town/district forecast product ID.

-Precis forecast data provides brief forecast information for the next 5-8 days.
-City/town/district forecast data provides the forecast description.

-Below is a list of the forecast product ID's for Australian major cities.
+Below is a list of the forecast product ID's for Australian _major_ cities.
+If you do not live in the cities listed below then follow the instruction to locate your city, town or district.

 <table>
 <tr align="left">